Grief. Women. Wisdom. Lancaster

 In its process A Home for Grief has been exploring

-liminal material practical the purpose of ritual potency of words and sounding thresholds separations transition vulnerability journeys unknown known goodbyes renewal care acceptance social ancestors grief life death
+liminal material the purpose of ritual potency of words and sounding thresholds separations transition vulnerability journeys unknown known goodbyes renewal care acceptance social ancestors grief life death

 Walking the landscape and in the house we have discovered